nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management.md

 The SEC 17a-4 US regulation involves the usage of a secured storage media as part of the requirements to be compliant.

-The Nuxeo Retention Management addon is using Amazon S3 in "Compliance mode", to fit with this requirement.
+The Nuxeo Retention Management addon is using Amazon S3 Object Lock in "Compliance mode", to fit with this requirement.

-Amazon S3 compliance mode (see [**Amazon S3 Object Lock**](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html)) guarantees that no one can delete an object which is under retention or legal hold.
+Amazon S3 Object Lock compliance mode (see [**Amazon S3 Object Lock**](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html)) guarantees that no one can delete an object which is under retention or legal hold.
 Amazon S3 is provided with the retention period and/or legal hold information by Nuxeo, and ensures that no changes or deletions can occur during this period.

 ### {{> anchor 'limitations'}}Limitations

 In Compliance mode, the Nuxeo Retention Management addon does not support **attachments**, **versioning**, and **comments**.

-Those features **are automatically disabled** for the full instance when the Nuxeo Retention Management addon is added to Nuxeo Server (the related facets and the **files** schema, for additional attachements, are disabled).
+Those features **are automatically disabled** for the full instance when the Nuxeo Retention Management addon is added to Nuxeo Server (the related facets and the **file** schema are disabled).
 So, once the addon is installed, there is no way to add a comment, an attachment or to create a version to a document, whether they are standard documents or records.

 ## Warnings